jdrichardsappacad/AppAcademy-Online-Onboarding-Instruction-Guide/jr-ta/README.md

 You are responsible for answering student questions via the Progress Tracker Tool.

 After you have signed in to [Progress Tracker][progress-tracker], choose the `Questions` option in the Left Sidebar.
 A numbered diagram of squares will be shown to indicate the Zoom rooms where students are working.
 The numbers in the rooms will often but not always match the Zoom Breakout Room numbers.
+Remember to follow the debugging structure which you can reference in the [Instructor's Guide][debugging].

 [instructor-guide]: https://docs.google.com/document/d/155tlfvARPjUxMY5ay9GZcr0soJ6R1RSdORh6tMIQbdQ/edit
 [modular-curriculum]: https://github.com/appacademy/Modular-Curriculum/tree/staging/content